aashikajaggy/RecSysData/README.md

 The objective of the ethical recommendation system is to include underrepresented items/users, as well as to diversify recommended items and prevent the echo chamber effect.

-Note that this repository includes only the preliminary data collection for the model.